The magnificent Angel Oak Tree is one of the oldest live oak trees east of the Mississippi.

 - The canopy creates more than 17,000 square feet of shade.

 Young children run around the massive tree and between its heavy limbs while everyone else snaps photographs and selfies that use humans as props to put the tree’s size in perspective.
+Although visitors aren’t allowed to sit on any part of the tree, you can visit it up close and even hug it.

 IF YOU GO